08615999961401

 How does a stepper motor move step by step?

-A stepper motor moves incrementally because stator phases are energized sequentially, creating rotating magnetic fields that pull the rotor into discrete positions.
+The driver energizes stator phases sequentially, creating rotating magnetic fields that move the rotor in fixed angular increments.

 Why are stepper motors accurate?

-Stepper motors use fixed step angles and digital pulse control, allowing highly repeatable positioning.
+Stepper motors use fixed step angles and pulse-based control, allowing highly repeatable positioning.

 What controls stepper motor speed?